ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/data.rst

   - :ecmwf-confluence:`general user documentation <x/Ax66Ag>`
   - :ecmwf-confluence:`the MARS retrieve action  <x/Ax66Ag>`
-  - :ecmwf-confluence:`guidlines for writing efficent request in suite scripts <x/1hN-AQ>`
+  - :ecmwf-confluence:`guidelines for writing efficient requests in suite scripts <x/1hN-AQ>`

 - the **Fields Database (FDB)** is a faster database for the most common and recent meteorological fields